Dynamics of Simplest Chiral Gauge Theories

-which breaks $\mathrm{SO}(10)$ gauge group to $\mathrm{SO(9)}$, while the global symmetry $\mathrm{SU}(N_f)$ to $\mathrm{SO}(N_f)$.
-The fermions $\psi_\alpha ({\bf 16})$ are real representations under the $\mathrm{SO(9)}$ gauge group and hence the theory is vector-like.
-It allows for the standard chiral symmetry breaking consistent with the remaining $\mathrm{SO}(N_f)$ symmetry, resulting in the confined massive Majorana fermions.
-However, an order parameter such as \eqref{eq:tumbling} cannot be taken at face value because gauge-non-invariant operators cannot have VEVs \cite{Elitzur:1975im}.
-This argument can be taken only as suggestive at best.

-The case for $N_f=2$ is special where the supersymmetric analysis suggests that the global $\mathrm{SU(2)}$ symmetry is unbroken.
-It corresponds to the second attractive channel in ${\bf 120}$.
+In particular, $N_f=2$ is special where the supersymmetric analysis suggests that the global $\mathrm{SU(2)}$ symmetry is unbroken.
 Namely the tumbling hypothesis and supersymmetric analysis differ in the predictions, which would be very interesting to be settled by future lattice simulations.
 It may be that $\mathrm{SU}(N_f)/\mathrm{Sp}(N_f)$ is the preferred ground state when $N_f$ is even.